-the number of monthly unique log-in users on our platform increased by 20.7% from December 2010 to March 2011;

-- we acquired 27 new advertisers and launched eight new third-party games since the beginning of 2011; - · we accelerated the development of our self-service advertising business for small and medium-sized enterprises in China; and - as of April 14, 2011, we had expanded our social commerce business to 32 cities in China, as compared to 11 cities as of December 31, 2010.
+- as of March 31, 2011, the number of monthly unique log-in users of our platform during the past 30 days increased by 20.7% as compared to December 2010; - we acquired 27 new advertisers and launched eight new third-party games since the beginning of 2011; - · we accelerated the development of our self-service advertising business for small and medium-sized enterprises in China; and - as of April 14, 2011, we had expanded our social commerce business to 32 cities in China, as compared to 11 cities as of December 31, 2010.
 We believe this significant expansion demonstrates our ability to execute our social commerce services business plans.